Take Me I'm Yours: Release

 "Take Me I'm Yours" was released as the first single from the band's debut 1978 album Squeeze.
 The track peaked at number 19 in the UK Singles Chart in May 1978.
 The single's success not only established Squeeze as a new wave player, but provided manager Copeland the leverage to negotiate a favorable deal with A&M Records for another band he was managing: the Police, featuring his brother Stewart on drums.

 Record World said that "the synthesizer underpinnings make this offbeat love song stand out; it's a bit like 10cc."

 The band filmed a music video for the song.
-Tilbrook later singled out the video for featuring him using a "a 1959 Strat" that he described as the "first proper guitar" he ever had.
+Tilbrook later singled out the video for featuring him using "a 1959 Strat" that he described as the "first proper guitar" he ever had.
 He commented, "It was a lovely guitar and the best Strat I ever had. ...
 It played like a dream but was stolen."

 In 1998, the song was used in an American television commercial for Dockers jeans.